thomasgtaylor/how.wtf/content/post/2021-08-28-how-to-upgrade-the-aws-cdk-cli.md

 ---
-title: How to upgrade the AWS CDK CLI
-date: 2021-08-28T1:10:00-04:00
 author: Thomas Taylor
+categories:
+- cloud
+date: 2021-08-28 01:10:00-04:00
 description: Upgrading the AWS CDK CLI is simple - use node or yarn.
-categories:
-- Cloud
 tags:
+- aws
-- AWS
+- aws-cdk
-- AWS CDK
+title: How to upgrade the AWS CDK CLI
 ---

 AWS CDK CLI users are commonly faced with an error: